-While Shannon longed for this commitment and accepted it, she would also need to process the trauma of John’s betrayal to piece together her fragmented sense of the timeline from the past two years.
-This helped her clarify her feelings about the relationship and determine what changes she needed if things were to move forward with John.
+While Shannon longed for a new, whole-hearted commitment from John and accepted it, when offered, she would also need to continue to process the trauma of John’s betrayal to piece together her fragmented sense of the timeline from the past two years.
+This helped her clarify her feelings about the relationship and determine what changes she needed if things were to move forward.

 At the same time that he witnessed healthy changes in Shannon, John also saw the scars that his betrayal had left on her.
 When she reached out for him, they both had to acknowledge her worry and insecurity.

-So many factors contribute to recovery from an affair, and not every couple trying to recover from an affair is able to reconcile as John and Shannon did.
+So many factors contribute to recovery from an affair, and not every couple is able to reconcile as well as John and Shannon.
 Both of them did significant individual therapy to bring growth and healing changes to their own parts in the relational rupture.
 And most importantly, they each genuinely desired to stay together.